White-plumed honeyeater: Diet

-Foraging behaviour
+Foraging Behaviour

-White-plumed honeyeaters mainly feed by gleaning leaf surfaces.
+White-Plumed Honeyeaters mainly feed by gleaning leaf surfaces.
 The tongue contains brush-like filaments, consisting of about 60 bristles, which are capable of mopping up nectar.
 Arthropod prey is usually taken by gleaning, but some prey is taken on the wing.
+The species typically feeds in tree crowns, saplings or shrubs or from the foliage of flowers.
+Occasionally they will forage on the ground or glean insects from beneath tree bark.

 In urban areas, they are typically canopy foragers but foraging heights can vary, depending on the influence of other resident species.
 For example, in the presence of aggressive competitors, such as fuscous honeyeaters, white-plumed honeyeaters avoid conflict by modifying their foraging behaviour.
 In one location, where ranges of the two species overlapped, white-plumed honeyeaters fed at lower heights in the overlap zone than they did in the riparian zone, where fuscous honeyeaters were absent.

-Information on diet comes from scats, stomach contents, and foraging observations.
-Stomach contents are heavily biased toward strong tissues from plants and arthropods.
-In 1980, it was found that manna, honeydew, and lerp were extremely important food resources.
-Other research indicated that insects were only a small part of the diet, when they were previously thought to be major components.
-Insects are sometimes taken on the wing, but probably only provide a protein and mineral source, as a surplus of energy is available in nectar, lerp, and manna.
-The lower proportion of insects in the diet is a consequence of the fact that more energy is spent hawking prey than can be redeemed from the prey.
+They have occasionally be known to feed in loose flocks but no published data is known.

+Young are reportedly fed by both parents on a diet of aphids and coccid scales however, few detailed studies have occurred.

-Social behaviour
+Social behavior

-This is a gregarious species, often found in groups of 12 or more individuals during the nonbreeding season.
-These larger groups then dissipate during breeding.
+There is disproportionally little information on the species social behaviour giving how widespread it is.
+This is a gregarious species, often found in groups of 12 or more individuals during the nonbreeding season, which then dissipate during breeding.
 P. penicillata is considered colonial, with observations of colonies throughout their range.
-There is some suggestion of cooperative breeding, but if occurring it is uncommon.
+This makes them a likely candidate for cooperative breeding and there is some suggestion of this from records but little consistent evidence to support it occurring commonly.
 Communal breeding is likely, with conspecifics grouping to attack predators near nests.
 However, individual territories within communities are maintained, with territorial song frequency increasing during the breeding season.

 Experiments with captive populations indicate that hierarchies form, based on plumage colour, gape flange characters, and voice, but no data from wild populations exists.

+Foraging groups may use a chip-chip contact call, or a song which is repeated by nearby individuals.
+Corroborees of up to 12 or more individuals, sitting together on a branch, have been observed, which engage in extensive calling, followed by rapid dispersal.

+Intraspecific Interactions

 Observations of aggressive interactions between conspecifics and other species, such as the yellow-faced honeyeater (Caligavis chrysops), willie wagtail (Rhipidura leucophrys), red wattlebird (Anthochaera carunculata), and smaller species, such as pardalotes (Pardalotus spp.), mistletoebird (Dicaeum hirundinaceum), and other small honeyeaters have been made.

-There are some observations of attacks on fuscous honeyeaters, but the two species tend to avoid each other, where they occur sympatrically.
+There are some observations of attacks on fuscous honeyeaters, but the two species tend to avoid each other, where they occur sympatrically with only some impacts of foraging behaviour reported to occur in some regions.
 In some regions, smaller birds are absent, due to the aggressive nature of white-plumed honeyeaters and other species of similar size, resulting in the exclusion of these poorer competitors.

-Foraging groups may use a chip-chip contact call, or a song which is repeated by nearby individuals.
-Corroborees of up to 12 or more individuals, sitting together on a branch, have been observed, which engage in extensive calling, followed by rapid dispersal.